HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-matmul                                    No       No        No        No       No     torch.Tensor max                                       Yes      Yes       Yes       Yes      Yes    torch.Tensor maximum                                   Yes      Yes       Yes       Yes      Yes    torch.Tensor mean                                      Yes      Yes       Yes       Yes      Yes    torch.Tensor median                                    Yes      Yes       No        No       No     torch.Tensor min                                       Yes      Yes       Yes       Yes      Yes    torch.Tensor minimum                                   Yes      Yes       Yes       Yes      Yes    torch.Tensor
+matmul                                    No       No        No        No       No     torch.Tensor max                                       Yes      Yes       Yes       Yes      Yes    torch.Tensor maximum                                   Yes      Yes       Yes       Yes      Yes    torch.Tensor mean                                      No       No        No        No       No     torch.Tensor median                                    Yes      Yes       No        No       No     torch.Tensor min                                       Yes      Yes       Yes       Yes      Yes    torch.Tensor minimum                                   Yes      Yes       Yes       Yes      Yes    torch.Tensor